OOPS: Automated generation of REST API specification via LLMs: Approach

 \subsection{Overview}

-Our method overview is illustrated in Figure \ref{fig-3-1}, which comprises 3 steps: \textbf{server-side technology analysis}, \textbf{endpoint method extraction}, and \textbf{OpenAPI specification generation}.
+Our method overview is illustrated in Figure~\ref{fig-3-1}, which comprises three steps: \textbf{server-side technology analysis}, \textbf{endpoint method extraction}, and \textbf{OpenAPI specification generation}.
 The server-side technology analysis step is implemented using a \textbf{technology analyzer}, an LLM agent with capabilities for directory traversal, file reading, and file searching, tasked with identifying the programming language and development framework employed by the input REST API implementation.
 Based on this information, OOPS utilizes a role-playing mechanism to improve the response quality of LLMs in subsequent processes.
 Specifically, the following role description is added to the beginning of the prompt template for each LLM:

 The endpoint method extraction step analyzes code files through LLMs based on the server-side technology analysis results, extracting the list of endpoint methods contained in the REST API implementation and their associated files.
-This step is accomplished by a workflow composed of 3 LLM agents: \textbf{file-level API entry detector}, \textbf{file dependency analyzer}, and \textbf{endpoint method extractor}, as detailed in Section \ref{section-3-2}.
-The OpenAPI specification generation step determines the request and response specifications for each extracted endpoint method through LLMs, corrects potential syntactic and semantic hallucinations, and ultimately integrates them to generate a complete OAS document.
-This step is accomplished by a workflow composed of 2 LLM agents: \textbf{req specification generator} and \textbf{resp specification generator}, as well as a \textbf{specification merging} process, as detailed in Section \ref{section-3-3}.
+This step is accomplished by a workflow composed of three LLM agents: \textbf{file-level API entry detector}, \textbf{file dependency analyzer}, and \textbf{endpoint method extractor}.
+This step achieves necessary file associations by constructing the API dependency graph entirely through LLMs, thereby addressing the context length limitations of LLMs while avoiding dependence on technology-specific manual rules, as detailed in Section~\ref{section-3-2}.

+The OpenAPI specification generation step determines the request and response specifications for each extracted endpoint method through LLMs, corrects potential hallucinations, and ultimately integrates them to produce a complete OAS.
+This step is accomplished by a workflow composed of two LLM agents: \textbf{req specification generator} and \textbf{resp specification generator}, as well as a \textbf{specification merging} process.
+This step employs a multi-stage generation and self-refine strategy to effectively mitigate syntactic and partial semantic hallucinations in LLM-generated OAS; these optimizations are general-purpose and avoid dependence on technology-specific manual rules, as detailed in Section~\ref{section-3-3}.